Improwised/kb.repairrabbit.github.io/content/tickets/what-is-the-invoice-process-post-ticket-generaration.md

 Click "View" from "Action"
 ![What is the invoice process post ticket generation?](/images/tickets/what_is_the_invoice_process_post_ticket_generation/clcik_view.png)

-Fill the required details and click "Add"
+Fill in required details and click "Add".
 ![What is the invoice process post ticket generation?](/images/tickets/what_is_the_invoice_process_post_ticket_generation/add_required_details_and_edit.png)

 Ticket is generated and system will show all the details related to the ticket.